elegos/python-esilib/README.md

 ### Accessing the various domains:

-The client provides direct access to all the ESI domains (see the list of implemented domains at the end of this chapter).
+The client provides access to all the [ESI API domains](https://esi.evetech.net/ui/).

 In order to access a particular domain's calls, just get the relative client's attribute, for example: